forestgrape/coronavirus/2_biological/coronavirus.md

 > **major (re)work in progress, April 2021**

-## Summary
+## Description
-Coronaviruses with a focus on SARS-CoV-2: features, life cycle, tropism, habitats and evolution.
+*Coronaviruses with a focus on SARS-CoV-2: features, life cycle, tropism, habitats and evolution.*

 ## Systematics of Coronaviruses

 ### Nidovirales
 Coronaviruses belong to the order of Nidovirales.
-Nidovirales are positive single-stranded, non-segmented and enveloped RNA viruses.
+Nidovirales are positive single-stranded, non-segmented and enveloped [RNA viruses](life-forms.md#rna-virus).
 This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.
 Nido is latin for nest and describes two distinguishing features:
 * Nidovirales share a gene expression pattern in which several genes are encoded on the same RNA piece in a nested way[todo add ref lai 92].
 * Moreover they partly shield their metabolism with nest like structures (double vesicles membrane vesicles [Lim et al 2016](#lim,liu-2016)) inside the host cell where the new virions are assembled.